 - Moving the heat anticipator: If your furnace cycles on and off too frequently, adjust the heat anticipator.
 Look for a small lever below a scale with an arrow marked “longer.”
 Moving the level in that direction will increase the length of your HVAC system’s cycling time.
 Bear in mind, however, that longer cycle times will be less effective at keeping your home at the desired temperature.

 - Checking the level: Certain types of thermostats contain a small vial of mercury that must be level to ensure proper temperature control.
-This can be confirmed with a standard carpenter’s level.
+This orientation can be confirmed with a standard carpenter’s level.
 If the measurement is off, adjust the placement of the thermostat itself until it’s straight.

 - Adjusting the calibration screw: Screw-type thermostats can be adjusted for accuracy using a small screw located on a coil inside the unit.
 Different products have different calibration techniques, so consult your manual before doing anything.

 How to Ensure You Calibrate Your Thermostat Correctly